ibm-cloud-docs/vpc/pps-about.md

 [Select availability only]{: tag-green}

-The following diagram illustrates the process of setting up a Private Path service to connect a consumer's service to a provider's endpoint, which can be hosted on-premises or in other private locations that are accessible from the provider's VPC.
+The following diagram illustrates the process of setting up a Private Path service to connect a consumer's service to a provider's endpoint, which can be hosted on-premises or in other private locations that are accessible from the provider's VPC:

 1. The consumer's application or service connects to a virtual private endpoint (VPE) gateway within the consumer’s VPC.
 The consumer's VPC can be an IBM service with Private Path support, like MQ as a Service or Code Engine, allowing connections such as linking an on-cloud MQ Queue Manager to an on-premises Queue Manager or connecting a Code Engine project to an on-premises resource.